 WorldLink, the leading Internet Service Provider in Nepal has announced to expand its internet services throughout the country.
-As a target, they have set 2022 as the year to provide internet in all local levels.
+As a target, they have set 2022 as the year to provide internet at all local levels.
 They have also announced to install 10 thousand public Wi-Fi across Nepal.
 Read more of WorldLink’s plan for internet service expansion.

-Addressing a Press meet in Kathmandu, WorldLink announces its future plan in the program.
+Addressing a press meet in Kathmandu, WorldLink announces its future plan in the program.
 WorldLink has already set up free Wi-Fi in public places of Kathmandu, in partnership with KMC (Kathmandu Metropolitan).
 They have also expanded such free WiFi to popular heritage sites, Airports, Restaurants, and more public places.

 10 thousand Wi-Fi hotspots

-Right now, they say they have around 3 thousands such public Wi-Fi across the country.
+Right now, they say they have around 3 thousand such public Wi-Fi across the country.
 They have made a plan to increase the number of Public Wi-Fi by 7 thousand to make it 10 thousand in total, within a year.

 It is the remoteness and the heavy snowfall that hindered the fast deployment works in the mountainous areas.
-Such broadband expansion includes connectivity through optical fiber and wireless means.
+Such broadband expansion includes connectivity through the optical fiber and wireless means.

 WorldLink’s MD Dileep Agrawal claims their position in the Internet Service provider to be the third after Nepal Telecom and Ncell.
 As known, they have contributed Rs 1.1 billion (Arab) annually as a tax to the government.
 Similarly, they provide employment to 3 thousand people, 65% being technical and 35 % administrative.